petethegreat/GettingCleaningDataWeek4/CodeBook.md

 - values lie in the range `[-0.987,0.587]` (raw data was normalised to range `[-1.0,1.0]`)
 - This variable is a dimensionless quantity (no unit), due to the normalisation of the input data.
 - BodyAccelerationMagnitudeFrequencyDomainMean
-  -BodyAcceleration - the body component of acceleration -Magnitude - the magnitude of this vector -FrequencyDomain - this variable was analysed in the frequency domain -Mean - the mean was taken.
+  - BodyAcceleration - the body component of acceleration
+  - Magnitude - the magnitude of this vector
+  - FrequencyDomain - this variable was analysed in the frequency domain
+  - Mean - the mean was taken.

 ### BodyAccelerationJerkMagnitudeFrequencyDomainMean
 - mean of the fBodyBodyAccJerkMag-mean() variable from the UCI HAR dataset, averaged over all samples for the corresponding subject and activity